 Where does my food come from?
 How is food produced around the world.
-What food is produced around the world?
-Why is different food produced in different parts of the world?
+What food is produced

 Subject Composite: Create a map of the local area.
-Link to local farm visit to create a piece of work to show land use in our
+Link to local farm visit to create a piece of work to show land use in our local area.